Sitkoh Lake West Cabin

-Also known as Sitkoh Lake West Cabin.
-Rustic 12' x 14' Pan Abode style cabin with plywood bunks; table and benches; wood stove; skiff with oars; Capacity 6 persons.
+Sitkoh Lake West Cabin is a rustic 12' x 14' Pan Abode style cabin with plywood bunks; table and benches; wood stove; skiff with oars; Capacity 6 persons.
 This is one of two public recreation cabins located on Sitkoh Lake.
 Skiff with oars.
 Capacity 6 persons.

 At a Glance

 |Operational Hours:||2020 Cabin maintenance closures are June 8-11, September 8-10.
 Please contact the Sitka Ranger District at 907-747-6671 for more information.|

 A $9 reservation fee will be added to each reservation.